How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 As I mentioned before, the markets can get incredibly busy at weekends and in the evenings, particularly as you get nearer to Christmas.
 And jostling for space can take some of the pleasure out of browsing.

-So, at the risk of repeating myself, aim for early dusk (preferably on a weekday) or consider some of the smaller or less famous markets.
+So, at the risk of repeating myself, aim for early dusk (preferably on a weekday), which leaves the rest of the day free for some other evening activity.